-A strengthening economy is unlikely to solve the problem of over supply of shopping center space.
+A strengthening economy is unlikely to absorb all of the excess shopping center space.
 In fact, overall demand for retail stores is likely to shrink in coming years due to several factors:

 - slower growth in household incomes

-- a higher propensity to save due to continuing uncertainties about housing equities and pension plans
+- a higher propensity to save due to continuing uncertainties about housing values and adequacy of retirement funding

 - migration of some retail sales to the Internet.

 Several years ago, analysts at RREEF pointed out that even during the massive expansion of shopping centers between the early 1980s and the onset of the Great Recession, retail spending generally grew more slowly than gross domestic product (GDP) (RREEF 2009).